hchenQR/QR_project/project_2.md

 At the end of part 2, the modified TWAP execution strategy can complete more than 95% of the target volume of each task.
 Take this strategy as a benchmark, calculate its average slippage:

 $$
-Slippage Percentage = (AvgTradedPrice - TargetPrice) / TargetPrice, for Sell task.
+Slippage Percentage = (AvgTradedPrice - TargetPrice) / TargetPrice,
-$$
+$$for Sell task.

 $$
-Slippage Percentage = (TargetPrice - AvgTradedPrice) / TargetPrice, for Buy task.
+Slippage Percentage = (TargetPrice - AvgTradedPrice) / TargetPrice,
-$$
+$$for Buy task.

 Try to find a better algo than TWAP execution.
 The proposed algo need to complete at least 95% of the target volume of each task in simulation, and has a better performance in the context of "Slippage Percentage".